-Jobs in the Outbox exist in three states represented by different icons:
+Jobs on the Ongoing Jobs screen exist in three states, represented by different icons:

-- A clock icon represents jobs that are authorized for delivery and awaiting a future delivery time.
-Click on a specific job ID to open the Outbox Job Details screen for a particular job.
+A clock icon represents jobs that are authorized for delivery and awaiting a future delivery time.
+Click on a specific job ID to open the Ongoing Job Details screen for a particular job.
 It is possible to rescind the delivery authorization status by clicking on the [Revoke Send Authorization] button.
 Click the View link adjacent to each of the job details to review the selections.
-It is not possible to edit any selection until the send authorization is revoked.
-At that point, the job is removed from the Outbox and once again put into the list of Undelivered Jobs, just as if it had never been authorized.
-It now is possible to edit the job details from the Workflow or Summary screen.
-Depending on what steps are edited, other steps may have to be revisited and delivery authorization will have to be given again. - A yellow arrows icon represents jobs that are currently being processed.
+Once the authorization has been revoked, it is possible to edit the job details from the Workflow or Summary Diagrams.
+Depending on what steps are edited, other steps may have to be revisited and delivery authorization will have to be given again.

+A yellow arrows icon represents jobs that are currently being processed.
 It is possible to click on the ID of such a job very soon after it begins delivery if the user is quick enough or if the job is large and sending takes a longer time.
-A Summary screen appears with a [Stop Sending] button.
+The Ongoing Job Details screen appears with a [Stop Sending] button.
 Clicking this button while sending is still in process, will abort the delivery.
-The job will then be listed in the "Sending has failed state". - A red X icon represents jobs that have failed to be sent.
-Click the ID of such a job to get to the Summary screen.
+The job will then be listed in the "failed" state.

+A red X icon represents jobs that have failed to be sent.
+Failed jobs can be the result of a bad connection, network problems, or server problems.
+Click the ID of such a job to open the Ongoing Job Details screen.
 Three buttons appear, [Re-Open Job], [Close Job], and [Retry Sending].
-Click [Re-Open Job] to move the job back from the Outbox into the list of undelivered jobs, where it can once again be edited.
-Click [Close Job] to move the job from the Outbox to the list of delivered jobs.
-It will then appear in this list as any other delivered job, except that its status will be "failed" instead of "successful".
-Click [Retry Sending] to immediately restart the sending of the failed job (the job stays in the Outbox and goes back to the "authorized" and immediately into the "being processed" state).
+Click [Re-Open Job] to re-open the job for editing.
+Click [Close Job] to close the job as "failed" and put it in the Completed Jobs list.
+Click [Retry Sending] to immediately restart the sending of the failed job.

-Revoke Send Au uthorization

-Job

-Job ID: NEWS-051025A

-Job Title: Widget Company September Newsletter

-State: Authorized for Delivery

-R ecipients View

-Recipient List Type: Recipient target group

-Target Group: Taylor

-Description: Those with Taylor lineage.

-Content View

-Subject: Newsletter

-Mail Type: HTML

-Alternatives: Text Format

-List of Attachments: (no attachments defined)

-Tracking View

-Tracking is: OFF

-Sender View

-E-mail Address: manager@widgets.com

-Sender Name:

-Reply-To Address:

-Bounce Address: Handle bounced messages automatically

-DomainKeys Signing : Yes <messages (dkim)="" are="" domainkeys="" for="" signed=""></messages>

-Figure 73 Outbox Joh Details rigure 15 Ошобл J UU Detutis
+Figure 11-2 The Ongoing Job Details Screen